-Now that most people spend their time at home instead of the great outdoors, for sure you want to see something green inside your homes and work spaces.
+For most people, it’s a frustrating reality that we spend more time indoors than outside.
+But you can bring some of the beauty of nature into your homes and work spaces by caring for indoor plants.
 Aside from aesthetics, plants make us feel better physically and mentally.
 They remove toxins in the air, and they boost your mood and make you feel relaxed.
 Thanks to the goodness of indoor plants, you can now have the wonders of nature inside your home.
 However, to make your indoor jungle thrive, you should be equipped with the proper knowledge of indoor house plant care.

 Choosing your indoor plant baby